-Immovable property owned by the Council is classified as owner-occupied property and shown at cost less impairment and is not depreciated.
+Immovable property owned by the Council is classified as owner-occupied property and shown at cost less impairement losses, except for land which is stated at cost less any accumulated impairment losses.

 Property, plant and equipment is subsequently stated at cost less accumulated depreciation and any accumulated impairment losses, except for land which is stated at cost less any accumulated impairment losses.